Watch Our FREE Training

 How To Flip Real Estate Contracts With No Money

-Essentially, the steps involved in flipping real estate contacts without money are similar to those outlined earlier in this post.
+Essentially, the steps involved in flipping real estate contracts without money are similar to those outlined earlier in this post.
 However, the main obstacle to overcome is the placement of an earnest money deposit after your contract is accepted.
 As you develop relationships with your investor buyers, you can simply ask them to fund the earnest money deposit when they have committed to the deal.
 This allows you to flip real estate contracts without investing a dime in the deal.

 The amount of earnest money deposit is typically anywhere between 1 and 3% of the purchase price, depending on the competitiveness of your local market.
-If the buyer doesn't agree to fund the earnest money deposit, other sources can help you to flip real estate contracts without investing a dime.
+If the buyer doesn't agree to fund the earnest money deposit, other sources can help you flip real estate contracts without investing a dime.
 Here are 3 ways to flip real estate contracts with no money:

 Getting A Real Estate Partnership